-In the State Actuary's Preliminary Report on the State Employees' Retirement System of Illinois presented December 16, 2020, Cheiron made several recommendations.
-Below we summarize how these recommendations were reflected in either the System's comments last year or in this year's draft June 30, 2021 Actuarial Valuation.
+In the State Actuary's Preliminary Report on the State Employees' Retirement System of Illinois presented December 16, 2021, Cheiron made several recommendations.
+Below we summarize how these recommendations were reflected in either the System's comments last year or in this year's draft June 30, 2022 Actuarial Valuation.

-Recommendations to Retirement System from 2020 State Actuary Report Status Comments 1.
-We continue to recommend that the SERS Board periodically retain the services of an independent actuary to conduct a full scope actuarial audit.
-Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the System's actuary.
-Implemented We have been informed by SRS Executive Secretary Tim Blair that an independent actuary has been retained to perform an audit and is expected to present their results to the SERS Board in January 2022.
-Recommendation removed.
-2. We continue to recommend that the funding method be changed to fully fund plan benefits and discontinue the systematic underfunding of SERS.
-Continuing the practice of underfunding future accruals such that the unfunded liability is expected to continue to grow and targeting a funded percentage less than 100% increases the risk of the System becoming unsustainable.
-We understand that changing the funding method is under the jurisdiction of State law and not the Retirement System.
+Recommendations to Retirement System from 2021 State Actuary Report Status Comments 1.
+We continue to recommend that the funding method be changed to fully fund plan benefits.
+Continuing the practice of inadequate contributions and targeting a funded percentage less than 100% increases the risk of the System becoming unsustainable.
+Consequently, we recommend that the funding method maintain contributions at a level that is expected to reduce the unfunded actuarial liability each year until the Plan is ultimately 100% funded.
+However, we understand that changing the funding method is under the jurisdiction of State law and not the Retirement System.
 Partially Implemented The System has adopted a funding policy that would provide for annual State contributions, the "Actuarially Determined Contribution", and is used for informational purposes only.
 GRS continues to include strong language throughout their report recommending the use of an actuarially sound method and stating clearly that the statutory method is not actuarially sound.
 We find these statements to be appropriate and support their continuation.
 Recommendation repeated.
-3. We continue to recommend that GRS include stress testing of the System within the valuation report and include a thorough explanation of the implications that volatile investment returns and a variety of other stressors (e.g., membership declines, lower Implemented SERS added stress testing in appendices to the final Actuarial Valuation Report in a letter dated December 8, 2020 which adequately assessed the impact of various risks.
-We anticipate that similar stress testing will be included in the final June 30, 2021 Actuarial Valuation.
+2. Because experience studies are performed every three years, we recommend that the phase-in period for the impact of assumption changes be reduced to three years.
+However, we understand that changing the funding method is under the jurisdiction of State law and not the Retirement System.
+Not Implemented Recommendation repeated.